In Between Jobs

-In Between Jobs is the third album by British R&B singer Lynden David Hall, released in April 2005 on the Random Records label.
-The album peaked at #188 on the UK album chart.
+In Between Jobs is the third and final album by British R&B singer Lynden David Hall, released in April 2005 on the Random label.
+The album peaked at No. 188 on the UK Albums Chart.
 It was the last album Hall released prior to his death in February 2006.
 It was re-released on 15 July 2013, including a previously unreleased bonus track entitled "Promise".